chriztie/react-comit/09-Router/README.md

 - `history.push(route)`

-- `Switch` component ensure the router picks only one route.
-Required when adding 404 page
 - `Prompt` to notify users when they try to navigate to another page. `when` should be a condition and `message` should be the text which should be displayed to users

 A sample setup can be found below;